denten-books/plain-text/3-format.md

 > be any one particular element and no other without incurring ridicule?
 > [@plato_plato_1955, 48d]

-Both translations capture the plain meaning of the passage: the essence of a thing remains even as its outward appearance changes, taking on a phantasmal, fantastic, ghostly, imaginable, and even "virtual" shape and appearance (all reasonable English approximations of the Greek *phantazomenōn*).
+Both translations of the Greek *phantazomenōn*, form and appearance, capture the plain meaning of the passage: the essence of a thing remains even as its outward appearance changes, taking on a phantasmal, fantastic, ghostly, imaginable, and even "virtual" shape and appearance (all reasonable English approximations of the Greek *phantazomenōn*).
 Accordingly, Jowett translates *phantazomenōn* (that which is changeable) as "form" and Lamb as "appearance."

 Contrast the *Timaeus* passages with the ones in *Cratylus*, about name-giving.
 In *Cratylus*, Socrates and Hermogenes discuss the ways in which words signify things by convention.
-"What has the carpenter in view when he makes a shuttle?" asks Socrates.
+"What has the carpenter in view when he makes a shuttle?"
+Socrates asks.
 "Is it not something the nature of which is to weave?"
 Hermogenes agrees.
-"Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form (*eidos*) with reference to which he was making the one which he broke?"
+"Well, then, if the shuttle breaks while he is making it, will he make another with his mind fixed on that which is broken, or on that form [*eidos*] with reference to which he was making the one which he broke?"
 Hermogenes agrees the carpenter would fix his mind on the ideal form.
-In that case, we should properly call *that* the real shuttle (*estin kerkis*), Socrates concludes---his point being that the exact outward appearance of individual shuttles does not matter as much as the abstracted idea of shuttles.

-The abstraction endures as given instantiations break and shatter.
+In that case, we should properly call *that* the real shuttle, Socrates concludes---his point being that the exact outward appearance of individual shuttles does not matter as much as the abstracted idea of shuttles.
+The abstraction endures even as given instantiations break and shatter.
 There exist different types of shuttles, some used to weave wool and some for linen, but all of them, in Jowett's translation, "must contain the form or ideal (*eidos*) of shuttle" [@plato_dialogues_1937, 389a-b].
-In *Cratylus*, *eidos* stands for the "universal lasting ideal" of all shuttles: exactly the opposite of *phantazomenōn* as "ephemeral instantiation" in the previous passage!
+In *Cratylus*, *eidos* or form stands for the "universal lasting ideal" of all shuttles: exactly the opposite of *phantazomenōn* as "ephemeral instantiation" in the previous passage!
 Yet both *eidos* and *phantazomenōn* were reasonably translated into English as "form," indicating a fundamental overloading of the concept.[^ln4-plato]

-G.W.F.
-Hegel gives perhaps the paradigmatic expression to the dichotomy between form and content in the literature on aesthetics.
+The confusion persists in many English translations of G.W.F.
+Hegel, whose discussion of Platonic forms gives us another paradigmatic text in the history of formal aesthetics.
 In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material" [@hegel_hegels_1998, 70].
 Whole books have been written on Hegel's rather technical and sometimes idiosyncratic vocabulary.
 Rather than define terms precisely, Hegel likes to bombard his reader with semantic cognates.
-On the side of "content" (*Inhalt*, *Gehalt*), he evokes words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
-All of these convey a movement inward to a location (if it can be called such) beyond the physical world, accessible only to the spirit (*Geist*) or mind (*Gedanken*, *Verstand*).
-On the side of "form" (same in German), Hegel accumulates words like expression (*Ausdruck*) and presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
+On the side of "content" [*Inhalt*, *Gehalt*], he evokes words like inner life [*Innere Lebendigkeit*], feeling [*Empfindung*], soul [*Seele*], and spirit [*Geist*].
+All of these convey a movement inward to a location (if it can be called such) beyond the physical world, accessible only to the spirit [*Geist*] or mind [*Gedanken*, *Verstand*].
+On the side of "form" (same in German), Hegel accumulates words like expression [*Ausdruck*] and presentation [*Darstellung*], but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally matter or material [*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*] [@hegel_werke:_1986, *Einleitung*].
 The semantic cluster related to "forms" conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

 In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter,